Genetically modified food: Definition

 Genetically modified foods are foods produced from organisms that have had changes introduced into their DNA using the methods of genetic engineering as opposed to traditional cross breeding.
 In the U.S., the Department of Agriculture (USDA) and the Food and Drug Administration (FDA) favor the use of the term genetic engineering over genetic modification as being more precise; the USDA defines genetic modification to include "genetic engineering or other more traditional methods".

 According to the World Health Organization, "Foods produced from or using GM organisms are often referred to as GM foods."

 What constitutes a genetically modified organism (GMO) is not clear and varies widely between countries, international bodies and other communities, has changed significantly over time, and was subject to numerous exceptions based on "convention", such as exclusion of mutation breeding from the EU definition.

-Even greater inconsistency and confusion is associated with various "Non-GMO" or "GMO-free" labelling schemes in food marketing, where even products such as water or salt, that do not contain any organic substances and genetic material (and thus cannot be genetically modified by definition) are being labelled to create an impression of being "more healthy."
+'Non-GMO' or 'GMO-free' labeling schemes in food marketing exhibit significant inconsistency.
+Products such as water or salt, which contain no genetic material and thus cannot be genetically modified, are sometimes labeled to create an impression of superior health benefits.